CummingsElec/Integrated-Manufacturing-Projects/README.md

 ### 🤖 CERBERUS
 **Cummings Electrical Robotic Breaker & Equipment Recognition Unified System**

 An automated robotic system that captures high-resolution images of electrical panels using a 6-DOF robotic arm and linear gantry, then applies YOLO object detection and OCR to identify breaker part numbers and phases.
 Features a multi-model AI pipeline with local LLM inference and cloud fallback.
-Computer vision model training pipelines help expidite inference systems to match exact needs for vision processing.
+Computer vision model training pipelines help expedite inference systems to match exact needs for vision processing.

 **Key Outcomes:**
 - Eliminates manual image documentation and annotation (hours → minutes)